Visual Identity as an Advantage for Early-Stage Startups

 The goal with factoring values and traits in visual identity development is to produce versatile, yet contextual brand assets that help tell startup stories clearly and persuasively.

-The key to ensuring these values and traits are infused into brand assets, pitch decks, and marketing collateral effectively is to work closely with founders during the launch process.
+The key to ensuring these values and traits are infused into brand assets, pitch decks, and marketing collateral effectively is to work closely with co-founders during the entire startup-launch process.

 This ensures their brand foundation is aligned with the visual aesthetic of their website, social media profiles, product design, enablement content, and other public-facing collateral.

-Collaboration: Key to creating compelling visual identities for our founders' companies
+Collaboration: Key to creating compelling visual identities for co-founders' companies

-Collaboration between us and founders is the most critical ingredient to efficient and effective visual identity creation.
+Collaboration between us and co-founders is essential to efficient and effective visual identity creation.

-Stephen A. Greyser, Richard P. Chapman Professor Emeritus at Harvard Business School, put it well.
-He noted the outcome of collaborative visual-identity formation is "a sharpened brand, stronger relationships, and a unified organization."
+Stephen Greyser, Richard P. Chapman Professor Emeritus at Harvard Business School, put it well: The outcome of collaborative visual-identity formation is "a sharpened brand, stronger relationships, and a unified organization."

 It's this combination that "can provide a clear competitive edge."

-As with all other aspects of our venture-building process, working with our partners and founders to gather insights and data strategically informs branding and visual identity.
+As with all other aspects of our venture-building process, working with our partners and co-founders to gather insights and data strategically informs branding and visual identity.

 And this provides them with advantage for their startups before they even go to market.